-- Mobile/Manufactured homes intended for use as a dwelling regardless of where [or what line] on the Statutory Annual Statement state page associated premium is reported. - Renters insurance, policies covering log homes, land homes, and site built homes are included. - Inland Marine or Personal Articles endorsements.
+- Mobile/Manufactured homes intended for use as a dwelling regardless of where [or what line] on the Statutory Annual Statement state page associated premium is reported. - Renters insurance,-Policies covering log homes, land homes, and site built homes are included. - Inland Marine or Personal Articles endorsements. - Include policies written on the HO-1, HO-2, HO-3, HO-5, HO-7 and HO-8 policy forms.